laibamehnaz/biotreatment/README.md

 <img src="/Seroconversion.png" width="700" height="350">

 We can see that the values for composite seroconversion are right skewed, and that the no. of patients with high seroconversion(>=8.0) are much lesser than the rest of the categories.
 Using the bar chart for composite seroconversion category, we can see that there is class imbalance as well.
+From the bar chart, we can see that high seroconversion takes place for less than 50% of the patients.

 Moving on, let us see the distribution of seroconversion in patients for each individual strain.
 <img  src="/Seroconversion_Strains_updated.png" width="700" height="600">